nikitavoloboev/data/web/web-scraping.md

 - [Are Product Hunt's featured products still online today?
 (2022)](https://www.scrapingbee.com/blog/producthunt-cemetery/) ([HN](https://news.ycombinator.com/item?id=30274450))
 - [html2data](https://github.com/msoap/html2data) - Library and cli for extracting data from HTML via CSS selectors.
 - [Hyperlink](https://github.com/Munter/hyperlink) - Detect invalid and inefficient links on your webpages.
 Works with local files or websites, on the command line and as a node library.
+- [requests-ip-rotator](https://github.com/Ge0rg3/requests-ip-rotator) - Python library to utilize AWS API Gateway's large IP pool as a proxy to generate pseudo-infinite IPs for web scraping and brute forcing.